Kyiv's mayor: 'We are encircled' but full of fight

 The mayor confirmed to the AP that nine civilians in Kyiv had been killed so far, including one child.

 A Klitschko-ordered curfew began about sundown on Saturday and is to extend until at least 8 a.m.
 Monday.
-His order pointedly stated that any unauthorized person outside could be considered a saboteur.
+His order pointedly stated that any unauthorized person outside during this time could be considered a saboteur.

-Russian troops’ advance on the city has been slower than many military experts had expected.
+Russian troops’ advance on the city has been slower than many military experts had expected but the overall Russian military advantage is well-known to all.

-In the last few days, long queues of people — both men and women — were spotted waiting to pick up weapons throughout the capital, after authorities decided to distribute weapons freely to anybody ready to defend the city.
+In the last few days, long queues of people — both men and women — were spotted waiting to pick up weapons throughout the Ukrainian capital after authorities decided to distribute arms freely to anybody ready to defend the city.
 There are concerns, however, about arming nervous civilians with little military experience amid warnings of Russian saboteurs disguised as Ukrainian police or journalists.

 “Right now, the most important question is to defend our country,” he added.